5675sp/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

 The data has been originally hosted by SNAP ([Stanford Large Network Dataset Collection](http://snap.stanford.edu/data/index.html)), a collection of more than 50 large network datasets from tens of thousands of nodes and edges to tens of millions of nodes and edges.
 In includes social networks, web graphs, road networks, internet networks, citation networks, collaboration networks, and communication networks [2].

-The dataset provided is a CSV file containing 568,454 rows and a total of 11 features (columns).

 ### Dataset Overview